Contract law RSS

 The steady lowering of the barriers between EU Member States has brought numerous benefits to citizens.
 Citizens in their capacity as consumers have enjoyed a number of economic benefits such as lower air fares and mobile telephone roaming charges and the possibility to access a larger variety of products.
 Traders have been able to extend their activities cross-border, by importing and exporting goods, providing services and establishing themselves abroad.
 Thus they benefit from the economies of scale and the greater business opportunities that the single market offers.

 Despite this impressive success, barriers between EU Member States still remain.
-Many of these barriers results from differences between national legal systems.
-Among the main barriers that hinder cross-border trade are differences between the national contract laws.
+Many of these barriers result from differences between national legal systems.
+Among the barriers that hinder cross-border trade are differences between the national contract laws.

 Furthermore unclear, complex and legally uncertain contracts deter traders and individuals from using digital products offered in the cloud.
-Existing regulatory environment of national contract laws might not be fit for cloud based services.
+The existing regulatory environment of national contract laws might not be fit for cloud based services.

-The Commission has therefore taken several initiatives in the area of sales law, insurance contract law and to strengthen the Single Market cloud computing contracts.
+The Commission has therefore taken several initiatives in the area of sales law, insurance contract law and cloud computing contracts to strengthen the Single Market.